 The LEP is committed to nurturing a skilled and capable workforce to safeguard Hertfordshire’s future economic prosperity.
 Our investment in technology will provide young people with the opportunity to gain practical experience using industry-standard equipment, ensuring they are better equipped to meet the expectations of employers.

-The funding has been used to purchase This should result in 478 additional learner starts across the next four years, 140 of which will be apprenticeships.
+The programme is expected to result in 478 additional learner starts across the next four years, 140 of which will be apprenticeships.

 Hertfordshire LEP invested £95,462 from the Local Growth Fund, with £116,676 match funding from North Herts College.